NKAmapper/n50osm/README.md

 Usage: <code>python3 n50osm.py \<municipality\> \<category\> [-options]</code>

 Paramters:
 * *municipality* - Name of municipality or 4 digit municipality number.
+Historic municipalities from 2018 also supported.
 * *category* - One of the following data categories in N50:
   * <code>AdministrativeOmrader</code> - Municipal boundaries.
 Rough boundaries, so please do not import into OSM.
   * <code>Arealdekke</code> - This is the topo data used in the N50 import (default if no category given).